Plastic Recycling Code Reference

 Tips and notes

-• Always rinse and empty containers — food residue contaminates a whole batch and can send it to landfill.
+• Always rinse and empty containers — food residue contaminates a whole batch and can send an otherwise recyclable load to landfill.

 • Soft films (code 4) jam kerbside machinery; take carrier bags and wrappers to supermarket drop-off bins instead.